How to Fill Out the European Accident Statement Form: Field-by-Field Guide

 What happens after: where the form goes

 Each driver takes a copy - the paper form has a self-copying carbon page; easf.eu emails both drivers the same signed PDF.
-Insurers then use the form to identify the parties (Sections 5-7), determine jurisdiction (Section 1), assess liability (Sections 8-10), cross-reference both drivers’ accounts for discrepancies, and process the claim.
-Under EU Directive 2009/103/EC, they have 3 months to respond to cross-border claims.
+Insurers then use the form to identify the parties (Sections 6-9), determine jurisdiction (Sections 1-2), assess liability (Sections 10-13), cross-reference both drivers’ accounts for discrepancies, and process the claim.
+Under EU Directive 2009/103/EC (the Motor Insurance Directive), insurers have 3 months to make a reasoned offer or provide a reasoned reply to any claim.

-A fully completed EAS gives your insurer everything they need without follow-up calls or weeks of back-and-forth.
-For cross-border accidents, Section 7 is especially critical - the Green Card number traces your coverage through a system covering approximately 47 countries.
+For cross-border accidents, Section 8 is especially important - the Green Card number traces your coverage through a system of over 40 member bureaux.

 Sources